aimat-lab/ML4pXRDs/README.md

 - Use function `ml4pxrd_tools.simulation.simulation_core.get_pattern_optimized`
 for fast simulation of the angles and intensities of all peaks in a given
 $2\theta$ range.
-This uses a optimized version of the pymatgen implementation.
+This uses an optimized version of the pymatgen implementation.
 - Use function `ml4pxrd_tools.simulation.simulation_smeared.get_smeared_patterns`
 to simulate one or more smeared patterns (peaks convoluted with a Gaussian preak profile) for a given structure object.